-Most of us should probably take better care of our acoustic guitars.
+Most of us should probably take better care of our guitars.
 Considering the value we place on them, it’s surprising how few of us do.
-In the following guide, we’re going to take a closer look at acoustic guitar maintenance, including several easy maintenance tasks you can do yourself without specialist tools or experience.
-We’ll also discuss which jobs are better handled by a luthier.
+In the following guide, we’re going to take a closer look at acoustic guitar maintenance, including several easy jobs you can do yourself without specialist tools.
+We’ll also discuss which jobs are better handled by a pro.
 So if your guitar is in declining health, or just feels harder to play, stay tuned!

 Don’t have time to read the full article?
 Check out our quick maintenance checklist below: